h-yau/restaurant-page/README.md

 ### 3. Basic DOM Magic

 - Sketch an HTML skeleton inside `dist/index.html` with a solo `<div id="content">`.
-- Spice up `src/index.js` with a simple `console.log` or `alert` statement.
+- Test `src/index.js` with a simple `console.log` or `alert` statement.
 Run `npx webpack`, then load up `dist/index.html` in a browser to savor the success.

 ### 4. Restaurant Homepage

 - Serve a basic homepage for a restaurant with an image, headline, and some lip-smacking copy.
 Go ahead and hard-code these into the HTML.
-- Don't get too attached; surgically remove these elements from the HTML.
-Instead, use JavaScript to dynamically create them.
+- Use JavaScript to dynamically create elements.
 Pen down this initial page-load function in its own module, then import and call it in `index.js`.

 ### 5. Tabbed Browsing

-- Spice things up with tabbed browsing to flex those programming muscles.
-Now, you can access the Contact and Menu pages with a click.
+- Employ grid and flexbox for better user interface.
 - Wrap the contents of each tab in its own module, exporting a function to whip up and append the content.
 - Serve the tab-switching logic in `index.js`.